 Studland Tagging Project

-The Studland Tagging Project has now been running since early 2009 and in its first year has been mainly funded by the National Lottery’s, Your Heritage fund.
-This funding has allowed us to tag a number of Seahorses and learn a great deal about them.
-In this first season we had many seahorses getting pregnant and giving birth a number of times and we have also learned that then definitely form partnerships for at least one season and keep to the same territory for the breeding Season.
+The Studland Tagging Project has now been running since early 2009.
+The first year has been funded by the National Lottery’s, Your Heritage fund.
+This funding allowed us to tag a number of seahorses and learn a great deal about them.
+In this first season, we had many seahorses getting pregnant and giving birth a number of times and we have also learned that then definitely form partnerships for at least one season and keep to the same territory for the breeding season.

 This is the same seahorse with pictures taken from either side of the head

 South Beach in Studland Bay has been put forward in the second tranche of proposed Marine Conservation Zones (MCZ) and we hope this recognition will ensure that the existing laws will be enforced to protect this rapidly disappearing species.

 The Royal Yachting Association (RYA) has recognised that anchoring and mooring is having a detrimental affect on the seagrass beds at Studland and elsewhere and so they have produced a leaflet to tell their members and to advise others on what to do in and around seagrass meadows.
 We welcome this decision to educate about the problems with anchoring in seagrass meadows and you can find more information on their RYA Anchoring and Mooring web page

 The leaflet called Anchoring with Care can be downloaded from their webpage, it is situated on the right side of the page under downloads.Have a look at the film by award-winning wildlife photographer Ross Birnie about our work and the problems at Studland Bay